 It was while Prince attended Central High School in Minneapolis, MN that he began his recording career.
 The first recording studio that Prince stepped into was MoonSound Studios in south Minneapolis.
 MoonSound was a small studio owned and operated by British born, Chris Moon, a talented recording engineer and budding entrepreneur.

 At MoonSound Studios, Chris taught Prince the basics of multi-track recording and gave him access to a variety of musical instruments like a piano, electronic keyboards, synthesizers, drums, etc..
-It was during this time that Prince learned how to record and mix all intruments played.
+It was during this time that Prince first learned how to record and mix all of the instruments he played.
 Chris eventually gave Prince a set of keys to his studio and he would show up after school and evenings to record.

 Moon quickly realized that he had a true talent on his hands, and together they began working on a demo tape that could be presented to record labels.
-The first few attempts to secure a record label failed and Chris soon realized that they needed to find someone with better connections to the music business world.
-As a result, Chris introduced Prince to Owen Husney, a music industry executive in Minneapolis, and they sent him a demo tape.
-Shortly thereafter Husney became Prince's first manager.
-This partnership would eventually lead to a record deal with Warner Bros.
-The rest is musical history.
+Their first few attempts to secure a record label failed and Chris soon realized that they needed to find someone with better connections to the music business world.
+As a result, Chris introduced Prince to Owen Husney, an advertising and music industry executive in Minneapolis that Chris had worked with in the past.
+They sent Husney a demo tape and shortly thereafter, Husney became Prince’s first manager.
+This partnership would eventually lead to a record deal with Warner Bros… the rest is musical history.

 Prince Landmarks in Minneapolis

-If you'd like to see some Prince Landmarks in Minneapolis, be sure to visit First Avenue in downtown Minneapolis.
-This was the setting for many scenes in the movie Purple Rain and was also an early hangout for Prince.
+If you’d like to see some Prince Landmarks in Minneapolis, be sure to visit First Avenue in downtown Minneapolis.
+This was the setting for many scenes in the movie Purple Rain.
+It was also an early hangout for Prince.
 Also visit the Capri Theater where Prince played his first solo shows in 1979.
-Finally, be sure to visit his recording studio, Paisley Park, in Chanhassen, MN.
-It's not currently open for tours, but this may change in the future.
+Finally, be sure to visit his recording studio and home Paisley Park, in Chanhassen, MN.
+It is now open for tours.

-* Central High School closed in 1982 and was later demolished.
+Note: Prince’s high school, Central High School in Minneapolis, MN was closed in 1982 and then demolished.
 A new school was built in the same location called Richard R. Green Central Park School.